 What Is Permissive Parenting?

-Permissive parenting is pretty much what you would expect.
-It means that you place very low demands on your child.
+Permissive parenting is a parenting style that tends to involve being warm and nurturing but placing very low demands on your child.
 You tend to give them very few rules and very few guidelines.
 There are very few consequences to actions because there aren’t many rules that guide what type of actions the child should or shouldn’t engage in.
 The child is mostly left to their own devices to do whatever they may or may not want.
-If that means getting into things and making a mess or not doing the chores they were asked to help out with, the permissive parent lets it slide.
+If that means getting into things and making a mess or not doing the chores they were asked to help out with, the permissive parent often lets it slide.

-These types of parents are viewed as 'the friend' rather than the parent.
-Children will feel like they are very loved and cared for but don’t feel like they have a parent helping them.
-Instead, they have a friend who wants to spend time with them and have fun but doesn’t instill a sense of right and wrong or a sense of mature behavior.
+These types of parents are often viewed as a friend rather than the parent.
+Children may feel like they are very loved and cared for, but they don’t feel like they have a parent guiding them.
+Instead, they have a friend who wants to spend time with them and have fun but doesn’t instill rules, guidelines, or expectations.
 The parent lets them get away with a lot of things.

 The Pros Of Permissive Parenting

-On the other hand, there are some drawbacks to this type of parenting, which is important.
-Permissive parenting leads children to have very little self-control and self-regulation.
-Because they have never had rules, guidelines, or consequences for breaking the rules, they have difficulty learning how to settle down, when to settle down, listen to authority figures, and even how to step back from a situation that could be potentially dangerous or reckless.
-They tend to be more thrill-seeking and get into more situations than they know how to handle.
+On the other hand, there are some drawbacks to this type of parenting.
+Permissive parenting can lead children to have very little self-control and self-management.
+Because they have never had rules, guidelines, or consequences for breaking the rules, they may have difficulty learning how to calm down, when to listen to authority figures, and even how to step back from a situation that could be potentially dangerous or reckless.
+They tend to be more thrill-seeking and impulsive.

-Children tend to have low levels of achievement because they have no goals to achieve.
+Children raised with this style tend to have low levels of achievement, perhaps because they have no expectations to meet or goals to achieve.
 In other parenting styles, the parents may require the child to get certain grades or show at least a level of effort, but this is rarely the case in permissive parenting.
-The child may have lower success in school, and other areas no push to succeed.

 Because there are few rules and the rules are not enforced, the child may have difficulty understanding boundaries, learning how to solve problems, or learning how to make decisions independently.
 They may get in trouble as they get older because they don’t understand the rules or the consequences of breaking them.

-Because permissive parenting often means the child does not need to worry about being told no, it's likely that these children will be more aggressive and have less emotional self-regulation than other children.
-This occurs because the answer is not always going to be yes in other areas of their life, and the child has not learned to cope with these experiences.
+Because permissive parenting often means the child does not need to worry about being told no, these children may be more demanding and aggressive and have less emotional self-management than other children.
+This may occur because the answer is not always going to be yes in other areas of their life, and the child has not learned to cope with these experiences.